nageshm21/DevSecOps/SCA-scan-using-Synk/README.md

-SCA AND ITS TOOLS
+SCA (Software Composition Analysis) AND ITS TOOLS

-* SBOM stands for "Software Bill of Materials" is a list of all the software components and their versions that are included in a particular software application or system.
-The SBOM includes both the first-party components that were developed by the software vendor and the third-party components that were used to build the application.
-The purpose of an SBOM is to provide a complete and accurate inventory of all the components that make up a software application or system.
-SBOMs are an important part of software composition analysis (SCA) and are increasingly being used in the software development and maintenance process to ensure the security and compliance of applications.
-* Software Composition Analysis(SCA) scan is a process of identifying and analyzing the third-party libraries, frameworks, and other components that are used in a software application.
-The goal of SCA is to identify potential security vulnerabilities, licensing issues, and other risks associated with the use of third-party components in an application.
+SCA (Software Composition Analysis) :
+•	SBOM (Software Bill of Materials): A list of all software components (including their versions) used in an application.
+It includes both vendor-supplied and third-party components. o	Purpose: To provide a complete inventory for security and compliance purposes. o	SBOMs are a key part of SCA.

+•	What is SCA?
-* Software Composition Analysis(SCA) scan is a process of identifying and analyzing the third-party libraries, frameworks, and other components that are used in a software application.
-The goal of SCA is to identify potential security vulnerabilities, licensing issues, and other risks associated with the use of third-party components in an application.
+Software Composition Analysis (SCA) is the process of identifying and analysing third-party libraries, frameworks, and other components in a software application.

+•	Goals of SCA:
+    o	Detect security vulnerabilities
+    o	Find licensing issues
+    o	Uncover other risks from third-party use

+•	How It Works:
-* It involves analyzing the source code of an application to identify the third-party components that it uses, and then evaluating these components for security vulnerabilities, licensing issues, and other risks.
-The results of the SCA process can be used to identify and fix potential problems before the applicatiovis released, or to assess the security and compliance of an existing application.
+    o	Analyses the source code to detect third-party components. o	Evaluates these components for vulnerabilities and compliance issues. o	Helps identify and resolve issues before deployment or to assess existing applications.

-* SCA is an important aspect of software development and maintenance, as it helps to ensure that applications are secure and compliant with industry standards and regulations.
-It is especially important in large organizations where multiple developers may be working on different parts of the same application, or where applications are built using a variety of third-party components
+•	Why SCA is Important:
+    o	Ensures applications are secure and industry-compliant. o	Crucial for large teams or applications with many third-party dependencies.

 SCA Tools:

 * Commercial SCA tools are Synk, Veracode SCA, BlackDuck.
 All these tools can be integrated in CI/CD platforms